Europe Corporate Renewable PPA Future Market Development, Trends and Opportunities

 European Corporate Renewable PPA Market at a Glance

-Through extensive research and discussions with experts in the industry, Renewable Market Watch™ has identified the key market drivers that will impact investment volume and renewable power capacity additions under the corporate PPA structures over the coming decade in Europe.
+Renewable Market Watch™ has identified the key market drivers that will impact investment volume and renewable power capacity additions under the corporate PPA structures over the coming decade in Europe through extensive research and discussions with experts in the industry.
 Corporate sourcing of renewables is already taking place in over 11 countries in Europe and, as of 2018, over 2GW of corporate renewable PPAs has been signed.
-There is variation in corporate renewable PPAs between the European countries because of the different legal and regulatory frameworks across the continent.
+There is variation in corporate renewable PPAs between the European countries because of the different legal and regulatory frameworks.

-Wind energy accounts for 85% of corporate PPAs in Europe to date, while the rest 15 % are for the solar energy.
-The top five countries in Europe by signing corporate renewable PPAs in 2018 are Norway, Sweden, the Netherlands, the UK and Spain due to favorable policy conditions.
+Wind energy accounts for 85% of corporate PPAs in Europe to date, while the rest 15 % is for solar energy.
+The top five countries in Europe by signing corporate renewable PPAs in 2018 are Norway, Sweden, the Netherlands, the UK and Spain due to favourable policy conditions.
 The more PPAs in Germany, Denmark, France, Poland and the rest of Europe are expected, once wind and solar assets start coming off of subsidies in the next few years.

 Future Development Trends about the European Corporate Renewable PPA Market

 The EU’s revised renewable energy directive (RED II) includes a binding EU-wide 32% renewables target for 2030.
 EU countries must transpose the renewables directive into national legislation by 30 June 2021.
-RED II paves the way for establishment of a friendlier environment for corporate renewable PPA in Europe.
-Furthermore, RED II allows member states to issue and transfer of GOs (guarantees of origin) directly to corporate power off-takers.
-The creation of an adequate rules to facilitate the cross-border transfer and trade of GOs shall have a very positive impact on the European corporate renewable PPA market growth.
+RED II paves the way for the establishment of a friendlier environment for corporate renewable PPA in Europe.
+Furthermore, RED II allows member states to issue and transfer GOs (guarantees of origin) directly to corporate power off-takers.
+The creation of adequate rules to facilitate the cross-border transfer and trade of GOs shall positively impact the European corporate renewable PPA market growth.

-We forecast by 2030 the share of solar electricity in Europe under corporate PPA contracts to reach at least 35 % from only 15 % in 2018.
-Subsidies and support schemes for energy storage capacity, which have been started in Germany and other EU member states since 2015 are projected to have a positive impact over the European corporate renewable PPA market between 2023 and 2030.
+We forecasted by 2030 the share of solar electricity in Europe under corporate PPA contracts to reach at least 35 % from only 15 % in 2018.
+Subsidies and support schemes for energy storage capacity, which have been started in Germany and other EU member states since 2015 are projected to positively impact the European corporate renewable PPA market between 2023 and 2030.
 Legislative changes are considered in the Nordic and Western European countries to enhance the existing corporate PPA regulations with appropriate rules for sourcing and procurement of renewable electricity by municipalities and other public entities.

 Main Options for Corporate Sourcing of Renewable Electricity